karhian/2020-election/README.md

 - paper
 - statistics

-  -this is where the statistics from the model will be located
+  - this is where the statistics from the model will be located

 Scripts contain R scripts that take inputs and outputs and produce outputs.
 These are: